Madeline Seys Phillips

 Madeline died at her home at 32 Shakespeare Road on 20th February 1944.
 Her funeral service at St. Paul’s Church preceded her burial in Foster Hill Road Cemetery.
 She was laid to rest with William and her daughter Hilda.
 Grave Ref:F4.64,.

-Inscribed on the family memorial the words dedicated to Hilda
+Inscribed on the family memorial are words dedicated to Hilda:

 “There’s a home for little children above the bright blues.”

 Their memorial is a Celtic cross a symbol of eternity decorated with ivy, a symbol of immortality, also of long friendship.
 The centre of the cross is the letters IHS Iesus Hominum Salvatore (Jesus Saviour of Mankind).

 Bedfordshire Times & Independent 19th February 1932.
 Bedfordshire Times & Independent 25th February 1944